-A quadruped robot using cheap servos and load cells for ground force feedback.
+A quadruped robot using cheap servos closed-loop control and force-sensing resistors for ground force feedback.
 Uses Teensy and PCT.

 I've redesigned the leg and implemented a force-sensing resistor (FSR) at the foot.
 This gives an immediate ground reaction feedback which should be faster than mounting the FSR at the leg root.

 To test this leg prototype I've also built a self-standing rig made out of arrow parts and 3d printed corners.
 The rig is light enough that is easily lifted if the leg pushes against the ground.
 Therefore it is also a good setup to test whether the leg reaction to touching the ground is fast enough so as not to disturb the balance of the robot body (in a 4-leg configuration).

 So far results are encouraging, as can be seen at the video below.
 The maximum reaction force recorded by the scale is around 50 grams.
 This is low enough that shouldn't be a disturbance to the quadruped stability.
 Even if it is, lowering the leg movement speed should be enough to improve reaction.

 Next step is to write a routine to have the leg actually walk carrying the rig with it – sort of a "monopod" if you like.

 In a project that comprises multiple identical parts (four legs in this case) it is always best to sort out any issues while designing the single part, before moving on to figuring out how the parts will come together.
 With this in mind I tried to connect and calibrate the load cells that I would be using on each leg, to the leg prototype that I built last week.